Thegoban/Bamboo-Dojo/README.md

 	*****************************************************************

-	Unfortunately this is the best I can do with my "expertise" but it´s is enough for my purposes, so I consider this project as "finished", only changes will be made if it performs very bad in Linux (last changes not tested).
+	Unfortunately this is the best I can do with my "expertise" but it´s enough for my purposes, so I consider this project as "finished", only changes will be made if it performs very bad in Linux (last changes not tested).
 	If you improved it´s behabour, please let me Know.